c3kay/hoyolab-rss-feeds/README.md

 are [Atom](https://datatracker.ietf.org/doc/html/rfc4287) and [JSON Feed](https://jsonfeed.org).
 This application is supposed to run periodically by a cronjob for example.

-There are some [feeds](https://c3kay.de/hoyolab-rss-feeds) already hosted by myself!
+There are [feeds of some games](https://c3kay.de/hoyolab-rss-feeds) already hosted by myself!

-## Installation
+## Installation & Usage

+### Python Module

-You need at least Python 3.10 and the package manager Pip installed.
-You can then install this package from PyPI with:
+You can install the package from PyPI with:

 ```shell
 pip install hoyolab-rss-feeds
 ```

-## Usage

-### CLI

-You can run the application like this:
+... and run the application like this:

 ```shell
 hoyolab-rss-feeds
 ```

-or as module:
+... or explicitly as module:

 ```shell
 python -m hoyolabrssfeeds